Categories

 Potentilla – not one of my personal favourites but pretty drought tolerant

-Tree poppy- Romneya coulterii – but the same warning about a suckering habit applies!
+Tree poppy- Romneya coulterii – but does have a suckering habit.

 Roses – Being very deep rooted, most roses will survive a drought but the only ones in my garden that look supremely happy in a heatwave are the scotch briar roses Rosa spinosissima I have a double form, and Louise rates the creamy cultivar ‘Dunwich Rose’ – I bought Caroline and I one each named ‘Mary Queen of Scot’s’ in the sell off from the Binnys Plant stand at Chelsea this year, and it’s still looking remarkably chipper even though it’s still encased in its original small pot.
 They only flower once in early summer but have lovely ferny foliage and small dark hips.
 Beware though – if they’re happy they sucker like mad, so best grown in isolation